-Digging Deeper: The Role of Healthy Soil in Maryland’s Agriculture, Water Quality, and Climate Symposium will explore how restoring and maintaining the soil health of farms, ranches, natural wetlands and grasslands has significant benefit on production, profitability, and climate.
+Digging Deeper: The Role of Healthy Soil in Maryland’s Agriculture, Water Quality, and Climate Symposium explored how restoring and maintaining the soil health of farms, ranches, natural wetlands and grasslands has significant benefit on production, profitability, and climate.

-The Symposium will also focus on issues related specifically to protecting the Chesapeake Bay watershed.
+The Symposium also focused on issues related specifically to protecting the Chesapeake Bay watershed.

-The Carbon Underground is co-producing the symposium with the Alice Ferguson Foundation with funding being funded by the Town Creek Foundation.
+The Carbon Underground co-produced the symposium with the Alice Ferguson Foundation with funding being funded by the Town Creek Foundation.

-The symposium is being held in Miller Senate Office Building in Annapolis on February 20, 2017.
+The symposium was held in Miller Senate Office Building in Annapolis on February 20, 2017.

 • The Hon.
 Joe Bartenfelder, Secretary, Maryland Agriculture Department